 SmarterQueue – This scheduler offers social media scheduling, evergreen content recycling, content curation, analytics, a visual calendar, and so much more.
 It works with Facebook, Twitter, Instagram, LinkedIn, with Pinterest and Google+ coming soon.
 You get a free trial period of 14 days to try it out.
 Plans start at $19.99/month.
 They also offer an option where you can customize your monthly plan to get more or less of what you need, like posts per day, categories, or social profiles.

-BoardBooster – This is a Pinterest specific tool.
-Pinterest is going to be your bread and butter for traffic as a blogger.
-Pinning to Pinterest throughout the day is important for your SEO strategy.
-With Boardbooster, there is so much you can do beyond just having it schedule some pins for you.
-You get 100 pins for free to start out and then if you decide to sign up, they have plans starting at just $5 a month.
+If you are interested in seeing what Boardbooster is all about, you will get 100 pins for free to start out and then if you decide to sign up, they have plans starting at just $5 a month.
 Each plan goes up by just $5 more which gets you 500 more pins per month.
 Super affordable when you are just starting out.
-I myself love the campaigns, looping, and tribes features.

-Tailwind – This app is also Pinterest specific but can also be used for Instagram.
-I use it for Pinterest.
-It will allow you to schedule pins to specific boards and then it will pin them for you.
-It gives you great analytics about your Pinterest account that BoardBooster doesn’t offer.
-You are also able to stay up to date on the best times to pin for your audience.
-BoardBooster offers this but I haven’t found them to be as reliable.
-Tailwind also pioneered the Tailwind Tribe which is kinda like a group board but it is on the Tailwind app itself.
-The members of each tribe are required to schedule the pins of the other members in exchange for being allowed to add their own pins to the tribe board for other members to schedule to their accounts.
+Tailwind – This app can be used for Instagram as well but I only use it for Pinterest.
+It allows you to schedule pins, gives you great analytics about your Pinterest account, and keeps you up to date on the best times to pin for your audience.
+Tailwind also pioneered the Tailwind Tribe which is kinda like a group board on the app where members of the tribe share each others pins in exchange for having their own pins shared.
 It’s a fantastic way to get your content out there.
-BoardBooster has also added a tribes feature but it’s still fairly new yet.

 Membership to Tailwind costs $14.99/mo. and allows you to schedule up to 400 pins per month.
 However, you get a free trial period that lasts until your 100 free pins are used up.
 I used mine to try out the Tailwind Tribes feature.
 I couldn’t pass up the tribes and analytics once my trial was up though, so I definitely signed up for the paid Tailwind Plus Plan.